-34.17 Cars must not be released from a garage or pit stop position in a way that could endanger or unnecessarily impede pit lane personnel or another driver.
+- 34.17 Cars must not be released from a garage or pit stop position in a way that could endanger or unnecessarily impede pit lane personnel or another driver.
 Cars may not be released from a garage or pit stop position in an unsafe condition.
 A car will be deemed to have been released either when it has been driven out of its designated garage or after it has moved from its pit stop position.
 Equipment or tyres may not be left in the pit lane in a manner that would endanger or unnecessarily impede pit lane personnel or another car.
-Any infractions will result in a penalty

-34.18 During any practice, qualifying or race, cars may only leave their working area when they are ready to re-join the race.
+Any infractions will result in a penalty - 34.18 During any practice, qualifying or race, cars may only leave their working area when they are ready to re-join the race.
 They must proceed down the pit lane respecting the pit lane speed limit.
-Except for safety reasons, they may not stop in the fast lane, or proceed at low speed.
+Except for safety reasons, they may not stop in the fast lane or proceed at low speed.
 Cars in either the fast lane or working lane may not overtake other cars in the fast lane except in exceptional circumstances e.g., a slow car with an obvious mechanical problem, a stopped car, an obstacle.

-34.19 At all times when the Cars are allowed onto the track:

-a) Visibility towards the inside of the pit/garage must be ensured, with nothing hindering any control whatsoever from outside (bodywork parts, curtains, tyres piled up, etc.).
-The pit curtain/garage door (pit lane side) must remain fully open.

-- b) Officials will have free access into the pits. - c) No tools or equipment may be left in the working area once a pit stop is over.
-During the Event, the cars must be parked with the front facing towards the pit lane at all times when in the pit garages. - d) There is no limitation on the number of mechanics when the car is inside the pit garage e) At the start of any session, during any session or stoppage and during the period between Q1 and Q2 cars must be at an angle of 45 degrees, nose towards pit exit and should stop parallel to the pit building for pit stops at other times.
+- 34.19 At all times when the Cars are allowed onto the track: - a) Visibility towards the inside of the pit/garage must be ensured, with nothing hindering any control whatsoever from outside (bodywork parts, curtains, tyres piled up, etc.).
+The pit curtain/garage door (pit lane side) must remain fully open. - b) Officials will have free access into the pits. - c) No tools or equipment may be left in the working area once a pit stop is over.
+During the Event, the cars must be parked with the front facing towards the pit lane at all times when in the pit garages. - d) There is no limitation on the number of mechanics when the car is inside the pit garage - e) At the start of any session, cars must be at an angle of 45 degrees, nose towards the fast lane, facing pit exit.
+For qualifying all cars must start Q1 and Q2 at 45 degrees, nose towards the fast lane, facing pit exit.
+During any session cars should stop parallel to the pit building for any pit stops or stoppages.

-Any changes to this Article according to the specific layout of each individual circuit will be given in the Briefing Notes from the Race Director.
-If the car is stopped in the pitlane for any length of time it must be parked at an angle of 45 degrees nose out towards pit exit.
+Any changes to this Article according to the specific layout of each individual circuit will be given in the Briefing Notes from the Race Director or in extenuating circumstances released over RMC.